unihoc14/MLOPS_project_2/README.md

 - Docker installed on your machine
 - Git installed on your machine
 - Weights & Biases (wandb) account (if you want to use wandb for logging)
-- SSH key (if you want to use wandb for logging)
+- API key (if you want to use wandb for logging)

 ## Project Summary